skilesare/droute/pm/user_stories_droute.md

 # Current Priorities

-1. Basic Reporting <- You are here
+x.
+Basic Reporting
-2. Encryption of data
+1. Encryption of data <- You are here
-3. Certification of subscriptions
+2. Certification of subscriptions
-4. Distribution of processing canisters
+3. Distribution of processing canisters
-5. Staking
+4. Staking

 # User Stories